EVERY DAY, yes every day while I’m networking online I see a question similar to this…

 When you’re starting out, you have more time than you do money so in the early stages of your blog you’re will to invest your time more so that your money.
 When you’re just starting out is the time to get past that learning curve of WordPress and learn it now.

-You can find lots of helpful articles on this site, my get started section is a great place to begin and there's many, many resources online to help too.
+You can find lots of helpful articles on this site and there’s many, many resources online to help too.
 Youtube can become a very comfy place to hang out, too.